sjose5/100DaysOfCloud/Journey/005/Readme.md

 ## What is a VM?

 VM stands for Virutal Machine and it's a computer file usually called an image that acts like a computer.
 So, its a computer within a computer.
 You are able to create, copy, resize or migrate your server.
-You can run multiple VM's on a server to share cost with outher customers.
+You can run multiple VM's on a server to share cost with other customers.

 ## What is an Instance?